mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

-The [MLCommons Task Force on Automation and Reproducibility](../taskforce.md) and the [cTuning foundation](https://cTuning.org) continue working with the community to enable universal benchmarking of AI/ML systems across any model, data set, software and hardware using CM.
-We are also developing a [user-friendly GUI/platform](https://cknowledge.org/mlperf-inference-gui) to run this benchmark.
+The [MLCommons Task Force on Automation and Reproducibility](../taskforce.md) and the [cTuning foundation](https://cTuning.org) continue working with the community to enable universal benchmarking of AI/ML systems across any model, data set, software and hardware using CM and loadgen.
+We are also developing a universal Python and C++ harness to make it easier to plug in different models, data sets, frameworks and hardware backends together with a [user-friendly GUI/platform](https://cknowledge.org/mlperf-inference-gui) to run this benchmark.
 Please join our [Discord server](https://discord.gg/JjWNWXKxwT) to provide your feedback and participate in these community developments!